 Preface

 In an era where data is a pivotal asset, effective data management is essential for driving innovation and collaboration.
 Over the past year, the Wageningen Data Compliance Centre (WDCC) has led a comprehensive project to enhance data practices across Wageningen University & Research (WUR).
-Wageningen Social and Economic ResearchWSERThis "Metadata Integration Manual for WUR SharePoint" is a significant outcome of that year-long endeavour.
+WDCC has worked with several WR (Wageningen Research) centres in the past year, among which Wageningen Social and Economic Research (WSER) to enhance its data management practices.
+This "Metadata Integration Manual for WUR SharePoint" is a significant outcome of this year-long endeavour.

-The manual provides practical, step-by-step guidance on how to incorporate metadata into our WSER daily workflows using familiar tools like Microsoft SharePoint and Teams.
-By aligning our practices with internationally recognized standards such as Dublin Core and DataCite, we aim to improve data findability, accessibility, and interoperability within WUR and with our external partners.
+The manual provides practical, step-by-step guidance on how to incorporate metadata into WSER daily workflows using familiar tools like Microsoft SharePoint and Teams.
+By aligning practices with internationally recognized standards such as Dublin Core and DataCite, we aim to improve data findability, accessibility, and interoperability within WUR and with our external partners.

-This initiative reflects our WSER commitment to fostering a culture of compliance, efficiency, and collaborative excellence.
-By adopting these metadata practices, we WSERcan ensure that our valuable data assets are organized, discoverable, and effectively shared among researchers and stakeholders.

-I encourage all staff members to embrace the guidelines presented in this manual.
+This initiative reflects WSER commitment to fostering a culture of compliance, efficiency, and collaborative excellence.
+By adopting these metadata practices, WSER staff can ensure that its valuable data assets are organized, discoverable, and effectively shared among researchers and stakeholders.We do encourage all staff members to embrace the guidelines presented in this manual.
 Your active participation is essential in realizing the full benefits of this project and enhancing our collective impact.

 Thank you for your dedication to advancing our data management capabilities.